AnuragChaudhari9/MonacoQ3-2023-VERvsALONSO/README.md

 ## Monaco Grand Prix
 First introduced in F1 in 1929, this legendary track is notorious for being technically challenging due to its narrow width and insanely tight curves. ![monaco_track](https://github.com/user-attachments/assets/061c9695-f624-408f-89e3-2b554ceb7e7c)<br/>
 Here, not only do you need to be fast, but also sharp in turning.
 This is where Verstappen and Alonso differed.
 Redbull was obviously the faster car compared to Ashton Martin of Alonso, especially on straights.
-However, that day Max was facing lots of issues with slow speed grip.
+Max was facing lots of issues with slow speed grip.
+However, Max was able to overcome that and gain an insane amount of time in Sector 3 due to his millimetre-accurate driving through tight turns.

 ## Q3 2023
 ![speed_comparison](https://github.com/user-attachments/assets/7b389188-9536-4138-aa9c-86d95a2b8705)